apache/directory-fortress-enmasse/README-QUICKSTART.md

 ___________________________________________________________________________________
 ## Document Overview

-This document contains instructions to deploy a pre-built Apache Fortress Rest instance to Tomcat and configure the server for its use.
+This document contains instructions to deploy a pre-built Apache Fortress Rest web archive (war) to Tomcat and configure the server for its use.

 -------------------------------------------------------------------------------
 ## SECTION 1.
 Prerequisites